 - Make room for diverse food traditions.
 Biscuits or corn bread?
 Apple or pecan pie?
 There are lots of regional, ethnic, and cultural differences on the Thanksgiving menu.
 Be aware of the range of traditions, and remember that not every table has a turkey on it!

 - Skip the tips for “working off” the feast.
 We all know physical activity is key to good health, and it’s no secret that Thanksgiving means extra calories.
-But rather than focusing on stressful caloric calculations, try highlighting fun activities that help families get moving.
+But rather than focusing on stressful caloric calculations, try highlighting fun ways to help families get moving together.
 After all, spending time with loved ones is the real reason to celebrate.

 The bottom line: When writing public health messages about Thanksgiving, a bit of sensitivity and thoughtfulness can make a big difference.